Watch This Short Video to Learn More

 It didn’t take long for me to put two and two together, and that was the beginning of heat-colored steel engraving for me.

 I called that first piece of saw blade art ‘Circle of Fire.’
-Though not particularly colorful, it had some nice subtle blues.
+Though not particularly colorful, it was my first piece of heat-colored metallic wall art and had some nice subtle blues.

 After engraving that first steel saw blade, which I titled Circle of Fire, I began refining the technique, experimenting with different abrasives, engraving burrs, and torches.